rohan-dhar/f-sort/README.md

     (a, b) => a - b;
     ```

-    This default value sorts the array increasing order, if it comprises of numbers.
+    This default comparator sorts the array in increasing order if it comprises of numbers.

-    _Provided comparator_
+    ##### Provided comparator

-    `f-sort` provided 2 comparators out of the box -
+    `f-sort` provides 2 comparators out of the box -

     1. `ascNumberComparator` - Sorts numbers in ascending order (default comparator)
     1. `descNumberComparator` - Sorts numbers in descending order

-    These can be import as -
+    These can be imported as -

     ```javascript
     import { comparators } from "f-sort";